Thiyasara-github/JAVA--Phone-Shop--Using-OOP-Concepts/README.md

    // OR
    String driver = "com.mysql.cj.jdbc.Driver"; // for MySQL Connector/J 8.0.17
-   String url = "jdbc:mysql://localhost:3306/digitaltech"; // Replace 'digitaltech' with your database name String username = "your_username"; // Replace with your MySQL username String password = "your_password"; // Replace with your MySQL password
+   String url = "jdbc:mysql://localhost:3306/digitaltech"; // Replace 'digitaltech' with your database name String username = "root"; // Replace with your MySQL username String password = ""; // Replace with your MySQL password

+If you encounter issues with the database connection, ensure that your MySQL server (e.g., WAMP or XAMPP) is up and running.

+Import the Database:

+You can import the database by following these steps:

+Open phpMyAdmin in your web server tool (WAMP or XAMPP).
+Create a new database named digitaltech (or the name you specified in the connection settings).
+Use the Import feature in phpMyAdmin to import the digitaltech.sql file included in this repository.
+Now you should be able to run the project and interact with the database.

+Feel free to explore the project, and if you have any questions or encounter any issues, don't hesitate to [contact us](vithanagettp@gmail.com) for assistance! 📱💻🛒🚀